jamaas/grass_topmodel_r/README.txt

 Last revised 2/9/2016 by JAM at UEA

+doi = {10.5281/zenodo.61376}

 This is a working group of files that was developed by Dr. Jim Maas at the University of East Anglia to tackle a specific problem.
-We needed a hydrological model, of which there are many, to predict overland and subsurface water movement on six specific small areas of land, in the United Kingdom.
+We needed select and use a hydrological model, of which there are many to choose from, to predict overland and subsurface water movement on six specific small areas of land, in the United Kingdom.
 Logically these water flows would be dependent on the topography of the area, the soil type, and also the precipitation.
 After a review of the many combinations that are currently available, as of August 2016, we settled on the combination of Geographic Resources Analysis Support System (GRASS) GIS system, combined with a hydrolgical model called Topmodel and then did data manipulation and statistical analysis using the R programme.

 Each of these programmes are open-source and thus freely available.
 In this project we have opted to use the Linux operating system, however each of these